 U.S. History: Digital History, Oral History, Historiography, Archives and Libraries

 Katharina Hering has been coordinating oral history programs and curating oral history collections for many years, including at the National Equal Justice Library (Georgetown Law Library) and at Special Collections & Archives at Fenwick Library.
 She graduated from George Mason University’s PhD program in history in 2009 and also holds a MLIS from the School of Information Sciences, University of Pittsburgh (2010).
 When she’s not teaching as an adjunct, she works as a digital project librarian at the German Historical Institute in Washington, DC.
-Before she moved to the United States, she lived and studied in Hamburg, Germany, where she also worked with a community radio collective, which was just transitioning from analog to digital audio production.
+Before moving to the United States, she lived and studied in the port city of Hamburg, Germany.
+There, she worked with a community radio collective, which was just transitioning from analog to digital audio production.

 * “Palatines or Pennsylvania German Pioneers?
 The Development of Transatlantic Pennsylvania German Family and Migration History, 1890s-1966,” Pennsylvania Magazine of History and Biography, Special issue on Immigration and Ethnicity in Pennsylvania History, vol. 140, no. 3 (October 2016): 305-334.